-- Data presentation (drafting) is the process where selected information is transformed into the standard presentation shown on the final chart.
+- Data validation and selection (compilation) is the process in which data available is assessed.
+Information to be used in production of the chart is digitized and transformed to chart scale and projection.
+Most source data used is of a larger scale than the chart which ensures accuracy and the appropriate level of detail is available.
+Information to be shown on the final chart is then selected.
+Only a small portion of the data collected can be shown on the final chart due to scale and clarity considerations. - Data presentation (drafting) is the process where selected information is transformed into the standard presentation shown on the final chart.
 Additional information such as notes, titles and compass roses are added at this stage.
 A great deal of skill and expertise is required to ensure that data required for safe navigation is presented in a clear and easy to read format. - Checking occurs at several stages during the chart production process and involves review by a number of subject matter experts.
 This is a very lengthy and painstaking process to ensure that every single piece of information shown is as correct as possible, and presented in the best possible way to ensure safe navigation.
 All information is checked against the original source data.
-Changes are then made and verified as necessary. - 77 ENC production of both raster and vector format data is planned to coincide with the release of paper products as closely as possible.
+Changes are then made and verified as necessary. - The result of the rester and vector format data is planned to coincide with the release of paper products as closely as possible.
 Vector data production requires additional coding and creation of international ENC standard S57 format objects.
 These objects are thoroughly checked to ensure they are correct and meet standards.
 Raster data production requires transformation of data into raster format and checking to ensure data is correct. - Publication occurs when final checks have been completed and all necessary amendments verified as having been made correctly.
 Data is published in a variety of paper and electronic formats in order to meet as many client requirements as possible. - Magnetic variation.
 CHS charts have compass roses that show True and Magnetic North, as well as the local magnetic variation and its annual change.
 Isogonic lines (lines of equal magnetic variations) are printed on certain charts.
 When using magnetic courses or bearings, allowance must be made for the gradual changes in variation.
-The magnetic compass roses on charts will in time become slightly in error, and on small scale charts the variation may also change from one side of the chart to the other side. - 80 International charts covering the world at scales of 1:31⁄2 million and 1:10 million are being compiled by some member states of the International Hydrographic Organization.
+The magnetic compass roses on charts will in time become slightly in error, and on small scale charts the

+- variation may also change from one side of the chart to the other side. - 78 International charts covering the world at scales of 1:31⁄2 million and 1:10 million are being compiled by some member states of the International Hydrographic Organization.
 These charts can be reprinted by any member state in its own national series.
-Each chart carries its international number as well as any national number allocated to it. - International charts of waters surrounding Canada are being reprinted in the Canadian chart series as they become available.
+Each chart carries its international number as well as any national number allocated to it. - 79 International charts of waters surrounding Canada are being reprinted in the Canadian chart series as they become available.
 Being part of the Canadian series, these charts will appear in the Canadian Chart Catalogues and will be corrected by Notices to Mariners.